catastrophe-brandon/angular-demo-app/notes/review.md

 `$event` is dependency injected at run-time based upon the event being emitted.
 Angular expression is the argument assigned to an output. (addColor($event) is NOT a function invocation)

+Further behavior with Input and Output is illustrated in code example with demo-parent and demo-child components.